Livewell Southwest: Privacy Statement

 Who do we share your personal data with?

 We work closely with other NHS and non-NHS organisations to deliver joined up integrated health and social care services to provide you with the best and appropriate care and treatment.
 Therefore, it may be necessary to share your personal data with these organisations.
 We may also share your personal data with regulatory bodies.
 We will try to share the minimum amount of personal data required, even anonymising data where possible.
 In such instances, we will ensure the information shared is adequate for the safe provision of care and treatment.
+We ensure that robust assurances and agreements are in place with the Organisations that we share your information with.

 We may share personal data with the following organisations for the purposes of delivering or improving health and social care, or where there is a legal requirement for us to do so: